Supply Chain Digital Transformation Hackathon

 |2:00 pm||Announcement of Competition Results / Award Ceremony|

 Competition Rules for Hackathon

-- Teams, with all team members, must be present at the venue at least once on Saturday, November 19, 2016.
+- Teams, with all team members, must be present at the venue at least once on Saturday, August 5, 2017.
 Failure to appear shall result in disqualification.
-Winning teams must be present at the venue for all proceedings on Sunday, November 20.
-Teams can begin to work on the subject of the hackathon prior to November 19.
+Winning teams must be present at the venue for all proceedings on Sunday, August 6.

 - We will provide the names and contact information for designated volunteer supply chain experts who will be available to provide technical assistance and answer questions in advance of, and during, the hackathon (stay tuned).